lit-mod-viz/narrative-time-space/annotator-guidelines.md

 Narrative time differs from that of the reader.
 A few minutes in the reader's world may constitute decades in the fictional one.
 Time may not be continuous, and events may be presented out of order.
+A flashback, for example, signifies a change in scene for our purposes.
+To complicate
-To complicate matters, fictional stories often contain multiple layers of narrative---worlds within worlds---which unfold simultaneously in multiple dimensions.
+matters, fictional stories often contain multiple layers of narrative---worlds within worlds---which unfold simultaneously in multiple dimensions.
 The same goes for space.
 A novel's protagonist may understand the story